Critical Signs of a Meth Lab in Your Home

 Have you recently bought a home and are now worried that your new dream house once served as an underground crystal methamphetamine lab?
 You have a reason for concern.
 While authorities discovered over 84,000 crystal meth labs since 2004, estimates have that at a mere 5% of the total.

-The signs of a meth lab can be hard for the untrained eye to see.
-So hard, you and your home inspector may miss them during the buying process.
-You should know whether your house was a former meth house for your safety and the safety of your family.
-Keep a lookout for these top warning signs.
+The signs of a meth lab can be subtle and often go unnoticed by untrained eyes – even during a professional home inspection.
+Knowing whether your house was a former meth house is vital for your safety and the well-being of your family.
+Here are the top warning signs to look out for.

 To understand the warning signs of a former crystal meth lab, you first need to know crystal meth production and why it’s so easy to produce in a house.
 Crystal Methamphetamine, or meth, is a derivative of amphetamine.
 Amphetamine gained popularity as a nasal decongestant.
 It is a high-octane stimulant classified as a Schedule II substance by the United States Government.